FacuM/shellscripts/android/otagen/README.md

 Usage
 -----

-This is script is meant to be paired as a companion of "buildrom".
+This script is meant to be paired as a companion of "buildrom".
 The easiest way to pair it is to just download ir right into your home path and set it to run "ON_SUCCESS", like this:

 	ON_SUCCESS='. ~/otagen.sh'